Improved bounds for noisy group testing with constant tests per item: Groundwork

-Since each individual is assigned to tests independently, the total number of individuals in a given test follows the binomial distribution $\Bin \bc{n, d/k }$.
-The assertion now follows from the Chernoff bound for binomial distributions (\Lem~\ref{lem_chernoff_bin}). \end{proof}
+Since each individual is assigned to tests independently, the total number of individuals in a given test follows the binomial distribution $\Bin \bc{n, d/k }$. \gebA{The assertion now follows from applying the Chernoff bound for this binomial distribution at the expectation } (\Lem~\ref{lem_chernoff_bin}). \end{proof}

-Next, we show that the number of truly negative tests $\vm_0$ (and thus the number of truly positive tests $\vm_1$) are tightly concentrated.
+Next, we show that the number of truly negative tests $\vm_0$ (and thus the number of truly positive tests $\vm_1$) is tightly concentrated.

 \begin{lemma} With probability $1-o(n^{-2})$ we have $\mzero = e^{-d} m + O(\sqrt{m} \log^3 n)$. \end{lemma}

 \begin{proof} Recall from \eqref{eq_prop_test} that

 Since infected individuals are assigned to tests mutually independently, we find for a test $a$ that